kszpakowski/crossplane-demo/README.md

    A: ...

-2. Q: How to manage resources in multiple AWS accounts
+1. Q: How to manage resources in multiple AWS accounts

    A: ...

+1. Q: How to query managed resources

+   A: Use kubernetes API client library to fetch managed resources.
+Check example code in `kubernetes-api-client`

 ## TODO